harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ec2-network-loss.md

 <details>
 <summary>View fault usage</summary>
 <div>
 This fault degrades the network without the EC2 instance being marked as unhealthy (or unworthy) of traffic.
 This can be resolved by using a middleware that switches traffic based on some SLOs (performance parameters).
 The EC2 instance may stall or get corrupted while waiting endlessly for a packet.
 This fault limits the impact (blast radius) to only the traffic that you wish to test, by specifying the IP addresses.

+It simulates degraded network with varied percentages of dropped packets between microservices, loss of access to specific third party (or dependent) services (or components), blackhole against traffic to a given AZ (failure simulation of availability zones), and network partitions (split-brain) between peer replicas for a stateful application.
+To enable screen reader support, press ⌘+Option+Z To learn about keyboard shortcuts, press ⌘slash

-This fault will help to improve the resilience of your services over time.
+This fault helps improve the resilience of your services over time.
 </div>
 </details>